 Methadone intensifies the effects of central nervous system depressants such as alcohol, cold medications, antihistamines, barbiturates, muscle relaxants, seizure medications, dental anesthetics as well as other over the counter or prescription pain medications.
 These medications should be avoided while taking methadone.

 This drug may also cause drowsiness, dizziness, and lightheadedness.
 Driving or operating machinery should be avoided while taking methadone.
 An overdose of methadone may result in unconsciousness, coma, or death.

 Detoxing from Methadone Use At Northbound

 Here at Northbound Treatment Services, we understand that you may have some concerns when it comes to medication-assisted detox programs.
-Many facilities use substances like, methadone, which might lead to yet another addiction problem.
+Many facilities use substances like methadone which might lead to yet another addiction problem.
 This leaves some individuals believing that medical detox programs simply switch one drug for another, one addiction for another.
-But, at Northbound, our goal is to make sure each of our clients completes our treatment program addiction-free!
+At Northbound, our goal is to make sure each of our clients completes our treatment program addiction-free!

 We are dedicated to making sure every individual safely ends substance abuse in their lives.
 Our team of clinical professionals understands the importance of monitoring our patients throughout the detox and recovery processes.
 So, rest assured that we will be with you every step of the way as you work to safely and comfortably end addiction in your life.

 Medications such as Suboxone and Subutex may be used throughout your medical detox program.
 But, here at Northbound Treatment Services, we are committed to helping you become and remain free from addiction.
 So, know that we will provide supervision and guidance to ensure that substance abuse doesn’t become an issue throughout your detox process.